chaseruskin/legoHDL/ROADMAP.md

 - [ ] allow del command to delete a profile
 - [ ] allow config command to load a new profile
 - [ ] add -verbose option to profile so user can see exactly what is being overloading/appended/overwritten in settings and scripts
+- [ ] add -cherry-pick option to loading a profile which will ask user when giving conflict on overwritting every single change to a setting or script

 - [ ] implement code for 'port' command to provide prints for verilog instantiations + cross-over for vhdl to verilog and verilog to vhdl using '-vhdl' flag or '-verilog' flag